 Table of Contents

-Indeed, you can come to visit the palace itself or focus on the park and the gardens of the estate.
+There is no need to introduce this iconic place from the reign of Louis XIV, which attracts thousands of tourists every day.
+It’s obviously an absolute must for any day trip to visit Versailles!
+The interesting thing about this site is that it also offers many possibilities, as you will see below.
+Indeed, you can come to visit the palace itself, or you can focus on the park and the palace gardens.
 You can also come during the summer season to attend the Musical Fountains Show or the Night Fountains Show.

 _